Manchin and Schumer’s Astonishing Climate Deal

 The most popular parts of the bill will likely be everything that doesn’t have to do with climate change.
 The proposal allows Medicare to negotiate the cost of prescription drug prices, for instance, potentially lowering drug costs for seniors.
 It extends the current subsidies for Affordable Care Act insurance plans to 2025, meaning that they will stay on the books at least through the next presidential election.
 The bill also salvages Treasury Secretary Janet Yellen’s global minimum-tax deal, meant to keep large companies from location-shopping in order to keep their tax burden low.

 But on climate and energy in particular, the bill is a landmark.
 It authorizes $369 billion of new climate spending, the largest investment in emissions reduction in American history—and, more important, the biggest blow against climate change ever struck by the U.S. government.
 “This is it.
-This is the real victory,” Sam Ricketts, a co-founder of Evergreen Action, a climate think-tank, and a former adviser to Governor Jay Inslee of Washington State, told me.
+This is the real victory,” Sam Ricketts, a co-founder of Evergreen Action, a climate think tank, and a former adviser to Governor Jay Inslee of Washington State, told me.
 “I struggle to find enough superlatives to describe this deal.”

 The legislation is so big, so multifaceted, that I don’t think it’s possible to summarize in this narrow space.
 But I will hit a few highlights that are crucial to understanding how the bill’s energy provisions work and what they could mean for the country and the world: